Quiet Luxury

 Ba&sh

 Founded by friends Barbara Boccara and Sharon Krief, ba&sh leans into the '70s, bohemian side of Paris.
-It’s more "rive gauche" (Left Bank) than Sézane, with a love for floaty paisley prints, suede, and intricate embroidery.
-It’s the brand you wear for a weekend in Ibiza or channeling your inner French musician, with blouses in the $200-$300 range and dresses from $350-$500.
+More "rive gauche" than Sézane, with a love for floaty paisley prints, suede, and intricate embroidery.
+Blouses at $200-$300, dresses from $350-$500.
+The brand you wear for a weekend in Ibiza or channeling your inner French musician.

 Shop Ba Sh Now